Sn0wman8/Hackathon2/README.md

     7.	saveInv(): This function saves the inventory information to a file named "inventory.txt".
 It stores the name and damage of each weapon in the file and the information of the equipped weapon, if available.
     8.	loadInv(): This function loads the inventory information from the "inventory.txt" file.
 It reads the file and reconstructs the linked inventory list, including the equipped weapon information.

 By implementing the Inventory class with a linked list, we can dynamically manage the player's inventory, add weapons, remove weapons, equip and unequip weapons, and store the inventory information persistently.
-The linked list ADT provides an efficient way to organize and manipulate the inventory items, allowing for easy traversal and modification of the inventory structure.

 - The Weapon class is responsible for adding weapons, selecting a random weapon, and retrieving the name and damage of the currently selected weapon.
 - The Weapon class uses a linked list structure to store the weapons.
 Each weapon is represented by a node in the linked list, defined by the Wea struct.
 The Weapon class maintains a pointer head that points to the first weapon in the list and a pointer selectedWeapon that points to the currently selected weapon.